Browse by Medical Category

 David M. Nathan, MD, is the Mass General CRC Program Director, a role he assumed in 1991.
 Dr. Nathan is a Physician in the Department of Medicine, Professor of Medicine at Harvard Medical School, an active clinical investigator in the Diabetes Unit and an active investigator on the CRC since 1980.

-He is also the Director of the Mass General Diabetes Center, which includes the Diabetes Clinic and Diabetes Research Center.
+He is also the Director of the Mass General Diabetes Center.
 Dr. Nathan's clinical research, which investigates novel means of controlling glycemia in the physiologic range in both Type 1 and Type 2 diabetes and the short and long-term effects of such therapy on diabetic complications, has earned him an international reputation as an outstanding clinical investigator.

-Dr. Madhu Misra is a Professor of Pediatrics at Harvard Medical School and Pediatrician at Massachusetts General Hospital for Children.
+Dr. Madhu Misra is the Fritz Bradley Talbot and Nathan Bill Talbot Professor of Pediatrics at Harvard Medical School and Chief of the Division of Pediatric Endocrinology at Massachusetts General Hospital for Children.
 She is Associate Director and the Medical Research Officer (MRO) of the CRC at Massachusetts General Hospital and specifically responsible for overseeing pediatric research on the CRC.
+Dr. Misra is currently the President Elect of the Pediatric Endocrine Society.

 Lynelle Cortellini is the Administrative Director for the Massachusetts General Hospital TRC and CRC.

-The Financial Analyst for the Mass General CRC manages billing for the CRC, including LabCorp, Epic and other CRC activities.
+The Financial Analyst for the Mass General TCRC manages billing for the TRC & CRC and also manages other TCRC activities.

 Kathy Hall is the Nurse Director for the Translational and Clinical Research Center at Mass General.
 She is an ANCC Board Certified Adult Nurse Practitioner and Nurse Executive.
 Her clinical specialty areas include Internal Medicine and Neurology.
 She has over 25 years of experience as a nurse practitioner, nurse administrator, and nurse educator.
 She holds faculty appointments at Boston College Connell School of Nursing and Mass General Institute for Health Professions.
 Kathy oversees the operations and management of the nursing and support staff on the Mass General TCRC unit on White 12 as it relates to research participant safety, overall experience, and efficient protocol implementation.
 She is available for consultation regarding the use of TCRC resources, study design, and nursing resource allocation.